Avalanche stability transition in interacting quasiperiodic systems: Real-space renormalization

-\textit{Real-space renormalization - } One might think that the difference between the two models is simply quantitative and due to a specific choice of the quasi-periodic potential instead of a more general one, i.e. $h(x)=h\left(x+\varphi^{-1}\right)$.
+One might think that the difference between the two models is simply quantitative and due to a specific choice of the quasi-periodic potential instead of a more general one, i.e. $h(x)=h\left(x+\varphi^{-1}\right)$.
 In the following discussion, we establish a stronger scenario and demonstrate that they belong to different universality classes.
 As such, MBL in quasi-periodic systems is more stable (in the thermodynamic limit) than in the random systems.

 To show this, we use the strong randomness real-space renormalization \cite{Zhang2016,Goremykina2019,Morningstar2019} where the initial state of the 1D spin chain is composed of alternating thermal (T) and insulating (I) blocks.
-Here, the T segments are only characterized by their physical length $L^T$ while the I blocks, beside the physical length $L^I$, have extra index $d^I=L^I/\epsilon-L^I$, called the primary length, that indicates how close the block is to avalanche instability. $\xi$ is normalized so that $\xi<1$ is associated with localization, so $d^I$ is always positive.
+Here, the T segments are only characterized by their physical length $L^T$ while the I blocks, beside the physical length $L^I$, have extra index $d^I=L^I/\xi-L^I$, called the primary length, that indicates how close the block is to avalanche instability. $\xi$ is normalized so that $\xi<1$ is associated with localization, so $d^I$ is always positive.
 The following rules of block decimation apply.
 If $L^T_i < d^I_{i-1}, d^I_{i+1}$, the three-block segment merges into a new insulating block with $L^{'I}_{i} = L^I_{i-1}+L^T_i+L^I_{i+1}$ and $d^{'I}_i = d^I_{i-1} -L^T_i+ d^I_{i+1}$.
-Otherwise, if the smallest block (in primary length) is insulating, i.e. $d^I_i<L^T_{i-1},L^T_{i+1}$, the composite block becomes thermal with $L^{'T}_i=L^T_{i-1}+L^I_i+L^T_{i+1}$.
-The details for the RG flow in random and quasi-periodic models are described in Refs.~\cite{Morningstar2019,Morningstar2020,Agrawal2020} but the initial block configuration is too simple for our microscopic models.
-On the other hand, there are RG schemes for generic spin chain models, but the procedure is much more intricate \cite{Imbrie2016,Imbrie2016b,Thiery2018}.
-For our purpose, it is important to treat both random and quasiperiodic models on the same footing, so we aim at performing the strong randomness renormalization starting from the microscopic Hamiltonian in Eq.~\eqref{eq:quasiperiodic_hamiltonian}.
-The parameter $\xi$ implies the connection to the perturbation theory where resonance happens if the off-diagonal terms are larger than diagonal terms.
-We thus define $\xi_{j,j+1}$ for the respective link as
+Otherwise, if the smallest block (in primary length) is insulating, i.e.\ $d^I_i<L^T_{i-1},L^T_{i+1}$, the composite block becomes thermal with $L^{'T}_i=L^T_{i-1}+L^I_i+L^T_{i+1}$.